 If she says yes, she stole money from a customer while cleaning their home, call the customer to ask if he wants to press charges.
 You can assist him since the crime happened to him.
 Of course, you must terminate her immediately.

 If she says that she didn’t steal anything from a customer, you can make a different decision if you like.
 Put her in a different position or on leave until an investigation is complete.
+(By the way, many homes have cameras, so during your investigation ask the homeowner to look at the footage.)

 Consult an attorney because if the customer is in fact not being truthful, your employee can sue your business for defamation.
 Be careful and consult an attorney.
+Laws can vary demographically.
+Also, labor laws are different for independent contractors and W-2 based employees.

 Theft is theft, no matter how small.
 And, theft is a crime and should never be handled lightly!
 It can be $250.00 in a drawer or pocket change in a couch cushion.
 Doesn’t matter.